D-Geldbach/D-Geldbach.github.io/_pages/about.md

   - /about.html
 ---

 **I am** a PhD (DPhil) student at the University of Oxford.
 There, I am based in the Department of Statistics and supervised by Julien Berestycki and Matthias Winkel.
+As of 2023, I am also a stipendiary lecturer at <a href="https://www.lmh.ox.ac.uk">Lady Margaret Hall</a>.

 **My field of research** are stochastic processes including discrete and continuous aspects.
 Currently, I am pursuing projects involving branching processes and random tree growth.
 The gif below illustrates a tree grown by Marchal's tree growth algorithm - it grows slightly differently than in the animation though.
 This particular tree approximates the alpha-stable tree with alpha = 1,6.
 Check out my [gallery](/gallery) for more pictures!